k0cko/shorten-ed/README.md

 - __Shorten Long URLs__: Converts long URLs into short, easy-to-share links
 - __Asynchronouse Update__: Page is updated asynchronously through JavaScript using Fetch API

+## Future Improvements:
+- __Link Expiry__: Automatically delete shortened URLs that are 30 days old using CRON

 ## Installation Instructions:

 To run this project locally, follow these steps: